Introduction

 Average Cost Range: $4,000 to $12,000

-Concrete slab foundations are known for their cost-effectiveness and are commonly used in areas with stable soils.
-The cost variance mainly depends on the slab’s size and thickness.
+Concrete slab foundations are popular because they’re affordable.
+They work best in areas with stable soil.
+The cost can vary mainly based on the slab’s size and thickness.

 Stem Wall Foundation